noam-honig/food-basket-delivery/README.md

    * we configure a proxy in the angular dev server to forward api calls to the api server, see `proxy.conf.json`

 ### To  run the dev environment
-1. Run Task `server:build-watch` to automatically build the api server code
+1. Run Task `ng-serve`  to run angular cli development server (on port 4200)
-2. F5 - Start Debugging - to run the api server code in debug (on port 3000)
+2. Run Task `node-serve` to build and run the `node js` server.

-3. Run Task `ng-serve`  to run angular cli development server (on port 4200)
+* if you need to debug something, run the `Attach to Running Node Server` debug configuration

 ## Running the application for the first time